-1. a.
-With the exception of establishments listed in paragraph 4 below, every retail and commercial establishment and any other establishment or facility (collectively, "establishment") in Miami-Dade County is permitted to open, and remain open, provided that each such establishment complies with the following requirements at all times:

-- i. the requirements in paragraph 2 below; - ii. the applicable activity-specific requirements in the "Moving To A New Normal Handbook," attached as Exhibit A, as amended (the "Handbook"); - iii. the facial covering requirements in Emergency Order 20-20, as amended; and - iv. the entry of County or municipal personnel onto the establishment's property for the sole purpose of inspection for compliance with this order.

-b.
-In the event that an establishment is not in compliance with (i) - (iv) above, the establishment shall immediately close.
-Before reopening, the owner or authorized agent of the establishment must comply with all of the following conditions:

-- i.
-Review this order, keep the establishment closed for a minimum of 24 hours, and take all necessary measures to come into compliance with the requirements of this order; - ii.
+- 1. The preceding recitals are expressly incorporated herein. - 2.
+Emergency Orders 1-20, 16-20, and 28-20, as amended, are cancelled. - 3. a.
+Every retail and commercial establishment and any other establishment or facility (collectively, "establishment") in Miami-Dade County is permitted to open, and remain open, provided that each such establishment complies with the following requirements at all times: - i. the requirements in paragraph 4 below; - ii. the applicable activity-specific requirements in the "Moving To A New Normal Handbook," attached as Exhibit A, as amended (the "Handbook"); - iii. the facial covering requirements in Emergency Order 20-20, as amended; and - iv. the entry of County or municipal personnel onto the establishment's property for the sole purpose of inspection for compliance with this order. - b.
+In the event that an establishment is not in compliance with (i) (iv) above, the establishment shall immediately close until it has addressed its compliance issue(s).
+Before reopening, the owner or authorized agent of the establishment must comply with all of the following conditions: - i.
+Review this order, and take all necessary measures to come into compliance with the requirements of this order; - ii.
 Execute the attestation attached hereto as Exhibit B demonstrating that the review has been completed and the required measures have been taken; and - iii.
-Submit the executed attestation by email to covid19businessviolations@mdpd.com or by mail to Special Patrol Bureau/Incident Team, 1501 NW 79th Ave., Doral, FL 33126.
+Submit the executed attestation by email to covid19businessviolations@mdpd.com or by mail to Special Patrol Bureau/Incident Team, 1501 NW 79th Ave., Doral, FL 33126. - c.

-c.
 Each time that an establishment that has previously submitted an attestation pursuant to subparagraph (b) above is not in compliance with subparagraph (a) above or (d) below, such establishment shall close again.
 Before reopening a second or subsequent time, the owner or authorized agent of the establishment must comply with both of the following conditions: